Ghost estate: Republic of Ireland

-Additionally, many of the estates are in areas where the number of homes built greatly exceeds the number required, and which are too far from major employment centres; Leitrim, for example, has a housing surplus of 401%.
+Additionally, many of the estates are in areas where the number of homes built greatly exceeds the number required, and which are too far from major employment centres; County Leitrim, for example, has a housing surplus of 401%.
 The Construction Industry Federation states a figure of 40,000 empty homes, while the Housing Minister Michael Finneran told the Cabinet that the number was between 100,000 and 140,000, although a government spokesperson later said that the number was "not precise" and that they did not "have an exact figure".
 The exact number of unused or incomplete houses is unknown; a nationwide audit is currently being undertaken, with the results due in Summer 2010.

 In 2009, the Irish government announced that it would invest €20m in long-term leases for houses in ghost estates which would be used to decrease the waiting list for social housing, a plan criticised by some housing associations, who pointed out the lack of schools and services available to those living on the estates.
 Minister Michael Finneran had earlier said that the government would not purchase empty houses in ghost estates to add to its social housing programme.

 The National Asset Management Agency (NAMA), a body created in 2009 by the government to act as a bad bank which will take on non-performing assets owned by Irish banks for land and property development deals, may acquire many ghost estates, even if the developer remains solvent.
 Commentators have suggested that local authorities may be encouraged to purchase some of the surplus housing.
 Every family on Ireland's waiting list for social housing could be accommodated in unused housing, with "hundreds of thousands left over".

 However some estates lack infrastructure such as roads and lighting, and have no access to schools and other amenities, and have been described as having, "no potential to be economically viable."
 In April 2010, Ciarán Cuffe, Minister of State at the Department of the Environment, Heritage and Local Government, announced that the government may force housing developers to bulldoze unfinished estates on which they cannot complete work.